aabayomi/keepaway/README.md

 ## Full hive mind mode: multi-agent distributed learning

-In a senario where A at t1 passes to B, B at t2 passes to A, A at t3 passes to C, C at t4 passes to B and B at t5 recievs the ball, original single agent mode and hive mind mode learning only have 2 updates: t1-t3 for A and it2-t5 for B; the new full hive mind mode learning has 4 updates: t1-t2 for B, t2-t3 for A, t3-t4 for C and t4-t5 for B.
+In a senario where A at t1 passes to B, B at t2 passes to A, A at t3 passes to C, C at t4 passes to B and B at t5 recievs the ball, the original single agent learning or hive mind learning have only 2 updates: t1-t3 for A and it2-t5 for B; the new full hive mind learning has 4 updates: t1-t2 for B, t2-t3 for A, t3-t4 for C and t4-t5 for B. Weights as well as traces are shared for this purpose.
+Global optimality can be ensured with fixed opponents.

 - Aijun Bai